Budae-jjigae

 Budae-jjigae is a type of spicy jjigae (Korean stew) from South Korea that is made with a variety of ingredients, often canned or processed.
-Common ingredients include ham, sausage, SPAM, baked beans, kimchi, instant noodles, gochujang, and American cheese.
-The dish is now a popular anju (accompaniment to alcoholic drinks) and a comfort food cooked in a large pot for multiple people.
+Common ingredients include ham, sausage, Spam, baked beans, kimchi, instant noodles, gochujang, and American cheese.
+The dish is now a popular anju (accompaniment to alcoholic drinks) and a comfort food cooked in a large pot shared by a group of people.
 It also goes by the English names army stew, army base stew, and spicy sausage stew.

 The dish has its origins in a predecessor often called kkulkkuri-juk that was created around the time of the Korean War, when South Korea was experiencing significant poverty.
-A prominent ingredient of the dish, SPAM, was only made legally available for sale in 1987, around the time that South Korea democratized.
+A prominent ingredient of the dish, Spam, was only made legally available for sale in 1987, around the time that South Korea democratized.

 Although the dish came from conditions of poverty, it has remained consistently popular, even during and after South Korea's rapid economic growth.
 Its low cost, flexibility, and simplicity have been praised.
 In South Korea, there are many restaurants that specialize in budae-jjigae.
 Gyeonggi Province's city of Uijeongbu, which claims to have first made the dish, has a "Uijeongbu Budae-jjigae Street" with a high concentration of specialty restaurants.
 Chains like Nolboo have operated over a thousand locations in the country.